-The nominating and governance committee, as an agent for the shareholders, is responsible for the governance by the board of the company and its executives.
+The nominating and governance committee is responsible for the governance by the board of the company and its executives.
 In performing this role, the committee is responsible and accountable for selection of objective and competent board members.
 It is also responsible for providing leadership on governance policies adopted by the company, such as decisions to implement shareholder proposals that have received a majority vote.
 (At most companies, a single committee is charged with these oversight functions; at others, the governance and nominating responsibilities are apportioned among two separate committees.)